EgoPro1/Rover-SLAM/README.md

 # A real-time, robust and versatile visual-SLAM framework based on deep learning networks

-*Forked project to deploy and test on a Jetson Orin Nano
+*Forked project to test and evaluate on Augmented Datasets EuRoC

 # Prerequisites
 WSL Setup: